apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Three women contract HIV from dirty “vampire facials” at unlicensed spa**
+**Live updates: David Pecker testifies in Trump hush money trial**

-You can read more about it [here](https://arstechnica.com/science/2024/04/dirty-vampire-facials-behind-first-hiv-outbreak-linked-to-spa-treatments/).
+You can read more about it [here](https://www.cnn.com/politics/live-news/trump-hush-money-trial-04-25-24/index.html).

 ## Requirements
 - Python 3.8